danilop/multimodal-chat/README.md

    - Image Generation: Creates images based on text prompts
    - Image Catalog: Searches, compares, and manages images by description or image similarity
    - Image Downloader: Adds images from URLs to the catalog
+   - Random Images: Retrieves random images from the catalog
+   - Get Image by ID: Retrieves a specific image from the catalog using its ID
+   - Image Catalog Count: Returns the total number of images in the catalog

 6. **arXiv Integration**:
    - Search and download arXiv papers